yukoba/nd4j/tests.md

 ---
 layout: page
-title: "Getting Data Into Canova"
+title: "Running Tests"
 description: ""
 ---
 {% include JB/setup %}

-###Running Tests
+##Running Tests

 In nd4j, running tests can be a bit difficult to understand due to the multi backend nature of nd4j.